 - The spouse of the Researcher can apply for a visa « passeport talent – famille » which gives the right to work in France.

-- Children under 18 enter the French territory under the same conditions than their parents:
+- Children under 18 enter the French territory under the same conditions as their parents:

 - Visa C Short stay: For a stay of less than 3 months

 - Visa D Long stay: For stays lasting over 3 months

 They don’t need a residence permit to stay in France if their parents have a valid residence permit.

 The DCEM (Document de Circulation pour Etranger Mineur = Travel document) is not mandatory but facilitates the border crossing.
 Please check the list of the documents required and make an appointment at email@example.com

 You can apply for your residence permit renewal through the Euraxess Service Centre within the last 2 months before the expiration date of your residence permit.
 You risk a fine of 180 € in case of delay